In this world of cut-throat competition where businesses grow in a blink of an eye, trade mark litigation is sometimes unavoidable.

 Clients don’t buy our time, they buy our years of experience.

 If you do not have a trade mark case, you may have a claim for misleading and deceptive conduct or passing off.
 These types of consumer claims often will go hand in hand with each other.
-Call EAGLEGATE today.
+Call EAGLEGATE today for a free consultation.

 EAGLEGATE’s founding Partner, Nicole Murdoch, is an Engineer, a registered Trade Marks Attorney and has over 10 years of industry experience in the IT industry.
 She has practised IP law for over 10 years.
 She aims to settle cases on commercially sensible and economic terms without having to proceed to court.
 She has obtained and conducted Anton Piller Searches to preserve evidence and successfully obtained rulings for clients to protect their rights.
 EAGLEGATE can assist you to obtain an Injunction, Mareva Order, Freezing Order, or other Court Orders to protect your rights